michaelchu/optopsy/README.md

 * Butterflies/Iron Condors (WIP)
 * Many more to follow

+## Documentation
+Please see the [wiki](https://github.com/michaelchu/optopsy/wiki) for API reference.

 ## Methodology
 Most backtesting tools for option strategies don't reveal how the options are backtested, since this is open sourced, I will try to be as transparent as possible on how the algorithm works.
 You can decide if it works for your situation.
 My aim